JiguangLi/Blaze_Function/README.md

 <br>
 # Suppose you want to run the AFS_d algorithm on a filename called ExampleSpectrum.csv at the directory
 # /Users/jiguangli/Blaze_Function.
-# To get the blaze removed function, simply type the following, where result is a one-dimensional vector recording the
+# To get the blaze removed function, simply type the following, where result
-# normalized spectrum:
+# is a one-dimensional vector recording the normalized spectrum:
 <br>
 result=AFS_d("/Users/jiguangli/Blaze_Function⁨⁩","ExampleSpectrum.csv",a=6,q=0.95,d=0.25)
   </code>
 </pre>

 ## Usage:ALSFS.py:
+### def ALSFS (order, led, a=6, q = 0.95, d = 0.25):
 <P>The ALSFS algorithm can be used to remove the blaze function when a lab source spectrum is available as a reference.
 The reference lab spectrum can be beneficial in situations where the science spectrum contains wide absorption lines.</p>
-<p>The ALSFS algorithm  allows users to specify 4 parameters:
+<p>The ALSFS algorithm  allows users to specify 5 parameters:
 <p><li>order: order represents the order of the spectrum of which to remove the blaze function.
 It is an n by 2 data frame, in which the first column records wavelength and the second column records intensity. </li>
   <br>
   <li>led: led represents the corresponding order of the lab source spectrum.
 It is also an n by 2 data frame, in which the first column records wavelength and the second column records intensity.</li>